stupid-/tdm/README.md

 ## Copyright and License

-Copyright 2014 Colin Murphy aka Stupid, under the MIT License.
+Copyright 2014 Stupid, under the MIT License.